zzz5y/MagicDriveDiT/README.md

     └── v1.0-trainval
     ```

-2. Download the meta data for `mmdet` from TODO.
+2. Download the metadata for `mmdet` from TODO.

     <details><summary><b>Otherwise</b></summary>